arthurWeyna/pathapouf/README.md

 A complete analysis would ideally estimate $M$ and $e$ jointly.
 To simplify, PatHapOuf instead evaluates likelihoods for a finite, user-defined sequence of values of $e$, $E = \\\{s_{1}, s_{2}, ..., s_{R}\\\}$, using:

 $$ p(X \vert M, e) = \prod_{i=1}^{L} p(X_{i} \vert M, e) = \prod_{i=1}^{L}\sum_{l=1}^{A_{i}^{T}}\sum_{r=1}^{R}[p(X_{i} \vert A_{il}, e_{r})p(A_{il} \vert M)p(e_{r})] \textrm{ and } p(e_{r}) = 1/R$$

+Just as for individual values of $m_{j}$, the independent likelihood for each possible value of $e$ is computed as sums of likelihoods and given in the output.

 # Requirements

 PatHapOuf should work on any up-to-date **R** install, but relies on three packages. **matrixStats**, **extraDistr** and **PoissonMultinomial**.
 Install these before running!